 Implementing the Rio+20 mandate, the 27th UNEP Governing Council in 2013 agreed on a number of institutional reforms, including the creation of the UN Environment Assembly as the new governing body with universal membership (Decision GC 27/2).

 Increased financial resources, empowerment of UNEP to lead efforts to formulate UN system-wide strategies on the environment, and strengthened stakeholder participation would make UNEP a stronger voice for the environment and an even stronger partner for the EU.

-Furthermore, at Rio+20, in the context of launching the process for developing sustainable development goals for the post-2015 agenda, the High Level Political Forum on Sustainable Development was created, replacing the Commission on Sustainable Development, was established in June 2013 through a Resolution by the UN General Assembly as the main forum for sustainable development issues within the UN framework.
+Furthermore, at Rio+20, in the context of launching the process for developing sustainable development goals for the post-2015 agenda, the High Level Political Forum on Sustainable Development (HLPF), replacing the Commission on Sustainable Development, was established in June 2013 through a Resolution by the UN General Assembly as the main forum for sustainable development issues within the UN framework.
 The HLPF is mandated to provide political leadership and guidance; to address new and emerging sustainable development challenges; and to enhance the integration of economic, social and environmental dimensions of sustainable development.

 2. The UN Environment Assembly (UNEA)

 The UN Environment Assembly, which replaces the former UNEP Governing Council, was created in 2013.
 It meets every two years in Nairobi, Kenya.
 The first meeting with over a thousand participants took place from 23 to 27 June 2014.
 For the EU, the then Commissioner for the Environment, Janez Potočnik, participated in the meeting.
 UNEA-1 adopted resolutions on a large range of global environmental issues, including illegal wildlife trade, chemicals and waste, a UN system wide strategy, the science policy interface, marine litter, air quality, eco-system based adaptation, and alternative approaches to green economy, as well as on the programme of work and budget for UNEP for 2014-15 and 2016-17.
 In the High Level Segment, Ministers debated Sustainable Development Goals and the Post-2015 Development Agenda, including sustainable consumption and production, and had a dialogue on illegal trade in wildlife.
 The outcome of the High Level Segment discussions is reflected in an agreed Ministerial Outcome Document.